Chart Color Schemes

 Health performance in Barmera is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant issues in Barmera regarding common health conditions affecting both younger and older age groups.
-The rate of private health cover stands at approximately 46%, covering around 3075 people, which is lower than the national average of 55.3%.
+Health data indicates significant challenges for Barmera, with high prevalence of common health conditions across both younger and older age groups.
+Private health cover is notably low, at approximately 46% (~3,083 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (11.6% of residents) and mental health issues (9.0%), while 61.0% report no medical ailments, comparable to the Rest of SA's 61.8%.
-Barmera has a higher proportion of seniors aged 65 and over at 27.3% (around 1814 people) compared to Rest of SA's 26.2%.
-Despite this, health outcomes among seniors show some challenges but perform better than the general population in certain metrics.
+The most prevalent medical conditions are arthritis (11.6%) and mental health issues (9%), while 61.0% report no medical ailments, slightly lower than the Rest of SA's 61.8%.
+Barmera has a higher proportion of residents aged 65 and over at 27.3% (1,819 people), compared to Rest of SA's 26.2%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in certain metrics.

 Frequently Asked Questions - Health